Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 Note

-If you do not want a fresh cluster but want to use an existing one, skip this step and proceed to the next one.
+If you do not want to use a fresh cluster but want to use an existing one, skip this step and proceed to the next one.

 First, a free IP in the network must be reserved that will be used later for ExternalIP of the managed Service.

-SSH to the first host and install K3s in cluster mode as:
+SSH to the first host and install the wanted distribution in cluster mode.

 # Export the free IP mentioned above